 Make your most important relationships even stronger.
-This new specialty consultation from Military OneSource helps you deepen relationships with family, friends and others through an education-based consultation.
+This specialty consultation from Military OneSource helps you deepen relationships with family, friends and others.

 Military OneSource Building Healthy Relationships is designed to help you make your most important relationships even stronger.
 This free education-based consultation offers a series of personalized coaching sessions to help you set goals and strengthen your bonds with a partner, child, family member or others.

 Military leaders and service providers can use these resources from the Military and Family Life Counseling Program to help support a service member’s relationship or marriage.

 Couples counseling and many other free and confidential resources are available to help you and your partner build a relationship that can thrive amid these and other challenges.